Keeping Your Pets Fit and Healthy During Quarantine

 In this time of quarantine, it is important to remember that we are not alone in staying away from everyone else - so are our fur babies!
 While it might seem the best thing ever for our pets to have their owners hanging around and never leaving, they probably also stopped doing some of the normal things that they used to do since they are in lock down with us.
 This could be in the form of activities or habits that your pets might be used to do before the pandemic, and this change in lifestyle could also potentially affect their mental state.

 As loving fur-parents, we should always strive for what is best for our pets and we should always be on the lookout on what we can do for the betterment of our babies.
+In fact, keeping your pets fit is very important to the point that a "Get Pets Fit campaign" was started in the UK!
 Below are our suggestions that you can do for your pets during quarantine:

 Indoor play time